 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

-- 900g potatoes
+- 900 g potatoes

-- 600ml double cream
+- 600 ml double (heavy) cream

 - 2 cloves garlic, crushed

-- 0.5 tsp ground black pepper
+- ½ teaspoon ground black pepper

-- Preheat the oven to 180C.
-Thoroughly butter a shallow baking dish.
+- Preheat the oven to 180°C (350°F).
+Thoroughly butter a medium/large baking dish.

-- Combine the cream, garlic, nutmeg and pepper and pour over the potato slices.
+- Combine the cream, crushed garlic, nutmeg and pepper and pour over the potato slices.
 Mix thoroughly so all the slices are well covered in the cream.

 - Arrange the rest of the potato slices on top of the smoked salmon.
 Pour any remaining cream over the top of the potatoes and smoked salmon.
-It may well look like a lot of cream – be brave.
+It may well look like a lot of cream – be brave!